Rashmi13426/google-playstore-dashboard/README.md

 - Interactive Slicers for dynamic filtering

 ## Key Insights
-- FAMILY apps dominate the store → Strategic focus area
+- The Family, Game, and Tools categories dominate in terms of the number of apps, with Family having the highest share.(insight from pie chart)
-- Only ~7% apps are Paid → Free model dominates
+- Only ~7% apps are Paid → Free model dominates (insight from donut chart)
-- High reviews don’t always mean high ratings → Quality issues to investigate
+- High reviews don’t always mean high ratings → Quality issues to investigate (insight from sactter plot)
-- EDUCATION & ART_AND_DESIGN apps have the highest average ratings
+- EDUCATION & ART_AND_DESIGN apps have the highest average ratings (insight from line chart)
+- The average app rating is 4.19, with a total of 10.83K apps and 168 billion installs across the dataset (innsight from KPI cards)

 ## How to Use
 1. Open the `.pbix` file in Power BI Desktop